 Paddy: But the Universal Declaration of Human Rights, as well as some actual constitutions, affirms a right to life for all human beings.

-Bright Boy: They don’t uphold it against disease.
+Bright Boy: They don’t uphold it against accident or disease.
 Only against aging if you can afford anti-aging treatment.
 Most of the signatories to the Declaration ignore it when they want to.
 And machines are not protected from being scrapped whether they’re intelligent or not.

 Paddy: For many people the notion of God-given’s the crucial point, because they believe God underpins the natural world.
 For them that narrows things down since rights to life are about intelligent persons or souls, not necessarily any plant or animal.
 Yet bringing God into the picture means I can try you out on a still more uncertain question.
 Namely, is there a God?